yutianjian/yutianjian.github.io/index.md

 Chess PGN Viewer is an application which allows to view PGN format chess games and visualizes moves from its notation.

+After 10 thousands pgn files test, App can read most of them normally and works fine.

 Features

 1) Multiple games per PGN file.